Open post

 Children riding their bikes to school

-How to start a Bike Bus (or Bike Train) to help kids bike to school
+How to start a Bike Bus (or Bike Train) to help kids joyfully bike to school

 What is a Bike Bus / Bike Train?
 A bike train (or Bike Bus, as it has recently been named) is a group of students and parents or volunteers who ride to school together, kind of like a carpool, but for people on bikes.
-Some great things about Bike Buses / Trains include: Parents can share transportation responsibilities Reduce congestion around school by reducing the number of cars on the road Encourage healthy physical habits Build community A regular schedule helps get students to school on time Creates joy and independence She provided me with a bunch of resources, including this helpful step-by-step toolkit.
-We regularly rode to school before starting this activity.
+Some great things about Bike Buses / Trains include: Parents can share transportation responsibilities Reduce congestion around school by reducing the number of cars on the road Encourage healthy physical habits Build community A regular schedule helps get students to school on time Creates joy and independence We regularly rode to school before starting this activity.
 With the help of Oakland’s Slow Streets, we’d already been able to realize some of the above benefits.
-We’d see familiar faces on bike or on foot […]
+We’d see familiar faces on bike or on foot on the way to school.
+The ride to school featured a good dose […]

 Continue readingMore Tag